“Grilfriend’s Day”, a Netflix original starring Bob Odenkirk, kicks off on a pretentious note. As it goes, the calamity seems just inevitable.

 Ray Wentworth (Bob Odenkirk) is introduced to us at the moment of his lifetime breakdown – he loses his job.
 However, an opportunity to get back on track emerges for Ray.
 The governor announces a new day off called Girlfriend’s Day and a competition for the best greeting card begins.

-Among redneck neo-nazis, stupendously boring associates in the greeting cards industry and half-wit Sherlock-type detective, Ray seems to be the only fraction of ordinary in this world.
-Bob Odenkirk as a broke guy, whose life went off the rails, quickly gains the sympathy of the audience.
-The charm known from the role of Saul Goodman in “Breaking Bad” is omnipresent.
-He is brilliant in being the cynical loser, a guy we all know and we all root for.
+Among redneck neo-nazis, stupendously boring associates in the greeting cards industry and half-wit Sherlock-type detective, Ray seems to be the only fraction of ordinary.
+Bob Odenkirk stars as a broke guy, whose life went off the rails.
+The actor has the right composure and quickly gains the sympathy of the audience.
+His charm that got him the love in “Breaking Bad”, is omnipresent.
 No matter how ridiculous his failures are, there is always light in the tunnel.
 Or at least we hope there is, because he deserves it.

 Dir.
 Michael Stephenson